Thruway Statewide Operations Center (TSOC) and Troop T

 - 119 real‐time vehicle detector sites

-Motorists can find traffic information and can also sign up for Thruway TRANSalert emails or text messages, which are generated by TSOC to warn travelers of potential delays or road hazards and provide other useful information.
+Motorists can find traffic information and can also sign up for Thruway TRANSalert emails or text messages, or download the NYS Thruway Authority mobile app, which are generated by TSOC to warn travelers of potential delays or road hazards and provide other useful information.

 Finally, a troop of New York State Police (Troop T) is entirely dedicated to policing on the Thruway System.
 The principal mission concern for Troop T is to increase safety on the roadway and reduce fatal and personal injury auto accidents.
 They address the issue through enforcement and education.
 Through the years, Troop T has participated in traffic enforcement initiatives directed at drivers who engage in behavior known to cause fatalities or exacerbate the fatality rate: speed, failure to use seatbelts and drunk and/or drugged driving.
 However, the greatest proven method to reduce fatalities is the day-to-day visible enforcement of traffic laws by the patrol troopers on the highway.